How to Become a Counselor in Arizona

 Continuing Education for LPCs

 For license renewal, Arizona LPCs must complete 30 clock hours of continuing education (CE).
 All CE activities must relate to the scope of professional counseling.
-The credentialing committee will determine whether these activities meet the goal of maintaining or improving the skills and competency of LPCs.
-A maximum of 10 CE hours may be reported from first-time presentations made by the LPC that deal with current developments, skills, procedures, or treatments related to behavioral health.
-Six hours, at most, may be reported for attendance at Board of Behavioral Health Examiners meetings or credentialing committee meetings, and 10 hours for service on such.
+The Arizona Board of Behavioral Health Examiners determines whether continuing education meets the standard for maintaining or improving a licensee’s skills and competency.
+A maximum of 10 CE hours may be reported for first-time presentations by the LPC that address current developments, skills, procedures, or treatments related to behavioral health.
+At most, 6 hours may be reported for attendance at Board of Behavioral Health Examiners meetings or credentialing committee meetings, and 10 hours for service on such committees.

 Additional Information